Joc Pederson Player Props: Giants vs. Blue Jays

 Joc Pederson At The Plate

-- Pederson is batting .254 with four doubles, two triples, eight home runs and 24 walks.
+- Pederson has four doubles, two triples, eight home runs and 25 walks while batting .248.

-- Pederson has picked up a hit in 63.6% of his 44 games this year, with at least two hits in 9.1% of them.
+- Pederson has picked up a hit in 28 of 45 games this year, with multiple hits four times.

-- Pederson has had an RBI in 19 games this year (43.2%), including nine multi-RBI outings (20.5%).
-He has also driven in three or more of his team's runs in one contest.
+- In 42.2% of his games this year, Pederson has had at least one RBI.
+He's picked up more than one in 20.0% and driven in three or more of his team's runs in one contest.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.